At the Church’s Service

 Of course, even this concept of division of labor will be affected by time and place.
 A church that is just getting off the ground or is being resuscitated (here’s looking at you, SBC!) likely needs to blend the elder and deacon tasks together.
 Elders will have to attend to some “practical” tasks.
 And (perhaps a little less likely) the deacons might need to take on some teaching tasks or at least be involved in some spiritual counsel.

-And after mentioning a division of labor between the “spiritual” and “practical” (abominable categories, really!), we should hasten to say that pointing out their work is carried out mainly in the practical domain isn’t to suggest that deacons are characterized by worldly markers of success.
+And after mentioning a division of labor between the “spiritual” and “practical” (abominable nomenclatures, really!), we should hasten to say that pointing out that their work is carried out mainly in the practical domain isn’t to suggest that deacons should be characterized by worldly markers of success.
 Rather, they’re to be wise and godly, full of the Spirit.
 In other words, it should be obvious that they know their way around the Bible and the Bible knows its way around and through them.
 Summary: far more important than being successful in their careers or possessing some practical acumen (though we don’t discount these!), deacons should be theologians and biblical practitioners and people of character to look up to…while also knowing how to get things done.

 Leave a Reply